Benjamin Spock: Personal life

-For most of his life, Spock wore Brooks Brothers suits and shirts with detachable collars, but at age 75, for the first time in his life, Mary Morgan got him to try blue jeans.
-She introduced him to Transactional analysis (TA) therapists, joined him in meditation twice a day, and cooked him a macrobiotic diet.
-"She gave me back my youth", Spock would tell reporters.
+For most of his life, Spock wore Brooks Brothers suits and shirts with detachable collars, but at 75, for the first time in his life, Mary got him to try blue jeans.
+She joined him in meditation twice a day and introduced him to Transactional analysis (TA) therapists, massage, yoga and a macrobiotic diet which reportedly improved his health.
+"She gave me back my youth," Spock was quoted as saying.
 He adapted to her lifestyle, as she did to his.
-There were 40 years difference in their ages, but Spock would tell reporters, when questioned about their age difference, that they were both 16.
+There were 40 years difference in their ages, but Spock would tell reporters they were both 16.
+Mary scheduled speaking dates and handled legal agreements for the 5th through 9th editions of Baby and Child Care.
+She continues to publish the book with co-author Robert Needlman.

-For many years Spock lived aboard his sailboat, the Carapace, in the British Virgin Islands, off Tortola.
-At age 84, Spock won 3rd place in a rowing contest, crossing 4 miles (6.4 km) of the Sir Francis Drake Channel between Tortola and Norman Island in 2.5 hours.
-He credited his strength and good health to his life style and his love for life.
+For many years, Spock lived aboard his sailboat, the Carapace, in the British Virgin Islands off Tortola.
+At 84, Spock won third place in a rowing contest, crossing four miles (6.4 km) of the Sir Francis Drake Channel between Tortola and Norman Island in 2.5 hours.
+He credited his strength and good health to his lifestyle and his love for life.
+Spock had a second sailboat, named Turtle, in Maine on which he lived and sailed in the summer.
+The Spocks lived exclusively on boats for most of 20 years.

-Spock had a second sailboat named Turtle, which he lived aboard and sailed in Maine in the summers.
-They lived only on boats, with no house, for most of 20 years.
-By 1991, he was unable to walk without assistance and was reported as infirm shortly before his death as well.
+By 1991, Spock was unable to walk without assistance and was reported as infirm shortly before his death.
 At the very end of Spock's life, he was advised to come ashore by his physician, Steve Pauker, of New England Medical Center, Boston.
 In 1992, Spock received the Peace Abbey Courage of Conscience Award at the John F. Kennedy Presidential Library for his lifelong commitment to disarmament and peaceable child-rearing.